Transfer-Entropy-Regularized Markov Decision Processes: Preliminaries

 Proposition~\ref{propstructure} implies that an optimal solution to both the original and simplified TERMDP can be found by solving the Bellman equation

 with the state transition rule \eqref{eqmustate} and the terminal condition

 Notice that the Bellman equation \eqref{eqhjb2} is simpler than the original form \eqref{eqhjb1}.
 However, solving \eqref{eqhjb2} remains computationally challenging as the right hand side of \eqref{eqhjb2} involves a nonconvex optimization problem.
-In Section~\ref{secnonconvex}, we present a simple numerical example in which this nonconvexity is clearly observed.
+In Section~\ref{secnonconvex}, we present a simple numerical example demonstrating this nonconvexity.